wiefunkdai/FaceRecognitionNextJS/README.md

 git clone git@github.com:wiefunkdai/FaceRecognitionNextJS.git
 ```

-# Install Packages with Composer
+# Install Packages with NPM NodeJS

 Then, go to your local folder from downloaded Git.